Hyungjoonbae-01/Mediroute/README.md

 - **Smart Hospital Matching**: Ranks nearby hospitals based on equipment availability and distance.
 - **Interactive Map View**: Displays the user's location and the top three recommended hospitals on a Google Map.
 - **Seamless Navigation**: One-click navigation that opens Google Maps with driving directions to the selected hospital.
-- **Robust Fallbacks**: Gracefully handles situations where the user's location is unavailable.

 ## Tech Stack